-At Prosperis, we have the combination of specialist advice and a distinctive approach to investment management that can help you make the most of your ISA allowance.
+At Prosperis, we have the combination of specialist advice and a distinctive approach to investment management that can help you make the most of your investment ISAs allowance.

 Despite the investment uncertainties, your annual ISA allowance remains a valuable, tax-efficient element of any long term financial plan.
 The best way to think of an ISA is as a tax ‘wrapper’ – the wrapper protects your money and you are not charged tax on the interest you earn*, offering greater growth potential.

 For each tax year, there is a limit to the amount you can invest in an ISA.
 For the 2017/18 tax year, the allowance is £20,000.
 You can have both a cash ISA or a Stocks & Shares ISA.
 The cash element in an ISA can be in the form of deposits/savings accounts with a bank, National Savings or a building society as well as other ‘cash based’ investments.

 ISAs can be invested in ‘stocks & shares’ and this may include investments in unit trusts, open ended investment companies, investment trusts, ordinary shares, fixed interest preference shares, corporate bonds having at least five years to maturity, all FCA authorised retail investment schemes and UK Real Estate Investment Trusts, stakeholder medium term products and certain life insurance policies.

 The ISA offers cash investors the same tax free conditions as a stocks& share investor in that there is no lock-in period.
 Withdrawals can be made at any time without losing tax relief attributed to the account.

 The annual ISA allowance is for every eligible adult.
 This means a husband and wife, for example, could put up to £40,00 between them into ISA this tax year.